Ealenn/gira/README.md

 #### Usage
 ```
 Usage:
-  gira branch [Jira Issue ID] [flags]
+  gira branch [issue] [flags]

+Aliases:
+  branch, checkout

 Examples:
   gira branch ISSUE-123
   gira branch -a ISSUE-123

-Aliases:
-  branch, checkout

 Flags:
-  -a, --assign   assign the issue to the currently logged-in Jira user after creating the Git branch
+  -a, --assign   assign the issue to the currently logged-in user after creating the Git branch
   -f, --force    disable interactive prompts and force branch creation even if checks would normally prevent it
   -h, --help     help for branch
 ```